whallin/cubed-wiki/docs/cubedsmp/commands/gangs.md

     Makes your gang neutral with the gang "Hells Angels".
 ## /g playerinfo
-View information and statistics about the specififed player.
+View information and statistics about the specified player.
 ### Syntax
 ```
 /g playerinfo <player>